 Mobile, mobile, mobile.
 Highly accustomed to mobile-powered, on-the-go shopping, Asian consumers will expect to summon retail experiences as they would a genie from a lamp - called forth from a smartphone, a smart speaker, or even their surroundings.
 An on-demand M-POS lets users engage with your brand, browse products, test and purchase in new ways.

+Access anywhere.
+After years of halting progress, 2017 was the year shared-everything mushroomed in China and spread across Asia.
+Bikes (we’ve all seen the graveyards!), powerbanks, umbrellas, basketballs, even karaoke booths and gym pods were reimagined.
+The result?
+Consumers now expect smartphone-powered, on-demand access to anything as and when they need it.
+Mobile payments.
+Southeast Asian consumers will make USD 32 billion in mobile payments by 2021 (Euromonitor, 2017).
+A consumer with a mobile wallet is a consumer who can make a purchase anywhere.
+Not only do consumers expect M-POS, they are very well-equipped to engage with it.
 Tech tidal wave.
 From the continued-growth of QR code use in China, to iOS 11’s ARKit, to Google Home launching in Southeast Asia (with a Singlish-speaking Google Assistant to boot), there is no shortage of new tech flooding the region, bringing the offline world online.
 Retailers now have endless new opportunities to embed a little magic into the real world!

 Big guys going small